Skip to content

 Good to know

-• If you are on the public or Government “gesetzliche Krankenversicherung (GKV) ” health insurance, you must always take your medical card with you to your appointment.
+• If you are on the public or Government gesetzliche Krankenversicherung (GKV) health insurance, you must always bring your medical card to your appointment.
 Your bills will be sent directly to the insurance.

 • If you are privately insured, you will receive a bill which you have to pay and claim back from your insurance.

-• Prepare beforehand by writing down what you want to say and translating it into German beforehand.
+• Prepare beforehand by writing down what you want to say and translating it into German.
 Miscommunication can happen easily when you’re unfamiliar with medical terms, symptoms, or body parts.
 Check out our related content on medical terminology to help you communicate effectively.

 Your bill